Skip to main content

 Screening for Autism in 9-Month-Olds by Measuring Social Visual Engagement

-Study Type: Observational
+Study Type: OBSERVATIONAL

 Start Date: February 2, 2023

-Eligibility: 8 Months to 10 Months, Accepts Healthy Volunteers
+Eligibility: 8 Months to 10 Months, t

 The goal of this project is to measure the clinical utility of an objective and quantitative eye-tracking assay collected on a standalone, mobile investigational device to accurately screen 9-month-old infants for autism spectrum disorder and other actionable delays.

-Can a Novel Telemedicine Tool Reduce Disparities Related to the Identification of Preschool Children With Autism?
+Can a Novel Telemedicine Tool Reduce Disparities Related to the Identification of Preschool Children with Autism?

-Study Type: Interventional
+Study Type: INTERVENTIONAL

 Start Date: June 1, 2022

-Eligibility: 36 Months to 72 Months, Accepts Healthy Volunteers
+Eligibility: 36 Months to 72 Months, t

 Location(s): Vanderbilt University Medical Center, Nashville, Tennessee, United States